monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 **Message or file:** This is where you will write your message (top box) or attach a file (second box).
 Upon clicking on "sign" you will generate a signature.

-**Signature:** This is where your unique signature will appear once you click "sign".
+**Signature:** This is where your unique signature will appear once you click the "Sign" button.
 This is linked to your private key and the message or file you entered.
 It will be given as proof along with the message or file which was signed.

 ### 6.3.2.
 Verify a message or file signature from an address: